Vlasenko2006/NeuroNMusE/README.md

 The network consists of three main components:

-1. **Encoder**: Encodes the input audio into a compact representation.
+1. **Encoder**: Encodes the input waveformat files (numpy analog of an audio file, see below) into a compact representation using convolutional and max-pooling layers.
 2. **Transformer**: Processes the encoded representation using attention layers to model temporal dependencies.
-3. **Decoder**: Decodes the processed representation back into audio.
+3. **Decoder**: Decodes the processed representation back into waveformat files.

 The model has two outputs:
 - **Output 1**: The original input audio, passed through the encoder and decoder, is reconstructed.
 This ensures the network's ability to encode and decode the signal effectively without losing important features.